 Those with Mars retrograde will sometimes fall into a martyr-type relationship, especially when Mars is in the 7th house or has a strong aspect to relationship planets (Venus, the Moon, Saturn, Juno, etc.).
 They can’t stand up for themselves in relationships so it’s easy to walk all over them, but that rage is always building internally.

-Sheer force will not work for you.
-Typically Martian energy will feel blocked (and actually is blocked due to your karma), so you will need to use your inner guidance instead of sheer will.
+Sheer force will not work for you with Mars in retrograde.
+Typically Martian energy will feel blocked (and actually is blocked due to your karma) so you will need to use your inner guidance instead of sheer will.

 The first lesson here is to learn to listen to your intuition.
-In a past life, you ignored your intuition and acted aggressively, which you then had to face when someone else acted aggressively towards you.
+In a past life, you ignored your intuition and acted aggressively, which led to your current fear of aggression.
 This scared you, but you now have an opportunity to move past this fear by developing your own inner voice instead of repeating the cycle.

 Your inner voice will always tell you when and how to stand up for yourself.
 When you let others step on you, AND when you boil over and rage out at others, you are ignoring your inner voice.
 This will never lead to true peace.

 Secondly, you will want to learn how to express your emotions in a healthy way.
 There are a variety of books, courses, and therapists that can help with this.
 A good place to start is looking into implosive anger.